anderson-050/making_snack/README.md

 3. Click the **"Enter"** button or press `Enter` on your keyboard.
 4. The **Ingredients Required** box will update with the scaled amounts in grams!

-## 🧑‍💻 Contributing

-If you have suggestions for improving the recipe accuracy, code cleanup, or UI enhancements, feel free to submit a pull request!